ifarah/salurbal_heat/README.md

 2. Import the vector and the AD boundaries into Google Earth Engine (GEE).
 3. Process WorldPop and GUF data in GEE, estimating the number of people and built environment by the 9km x 9km.
 4. Export the 9km x 9km pixels with population and built environment data into R.
 5. Carry out the population weight: Since both the temperature, population, and Global Urban Footprint data are at the same resolution, we can carry out the estimation.
 Raster extraction using the *velox* library was significantly faster for processing the data.
+Data processing in the [scripts](https://github.com/ifarah/salurbal_heat/tree/master/scripts) folder.
 6. Paste together files with [paste.R](https://github.com/ifarah/salurbal_heat/blob/master/scripts/paste_v2.R)

 ### Access to raw data: